ll0ruc/DivSR/README.md

 # DivSR

-This is our Tensorflow implementation for Enhancing Diversity on Social Recommendation with Knowledge Distillation
+This is our Tensorflow implementation for Leave No One Behind: Enhancing Diversity While Maintaining Accuracy in Social Recommendation

 # Requirements
 Environments: